 One of life’s greatest gifts is finding that special someone, getting engaged, and preparing for your happily ever after.
-And it’s easy for couples to lose themselves in the excitement of a wedding without preparing themselves for the effort and commitment a marriage needs to last.
+It’s easy for couples to lose themselves in the excitement of a wedding without preparing themselves for the effort and commitment a marriage needs to last.
 That is where premarital counseling can help.

 What is Premarital Counseling?

 Premarital counseling is a type of couple’s therapy designed to help you and your partner prepare for marriage.
 Premarital counseling helps you and your partner learn the skills needed to navigate the pitfalls that can emerge once the honeymoon is over.

 Couples consider premarital counseling for many different reasons.